cayennes/wanikani-minder/README.md

 [Install](https://dashboard.ngrok.com/get-started) [ngrok](https://ngrok.com) if it isn't already

 1. `ngrok http 3000`
-2. Go to the settings for the dev app on beeminder, and update the URLs to use the ngrok url (with trailing slash) instead of localhost
+2. Go to the settings for the dev app on beeminder, and update the URLs to use the ngrok url (with trailing slash for autofetch) instead of localhost - TODO: exactly what these URLs should be
-3. Set BASE_URL to the ngrok url and run `lein ring server-headless`
+3. Set BASE_URL to the ngrok url (with trailing slash) and run `lein ring server-headless`
 4. Go to the ngrok url

 ### to run migrations on heroku